nhrap-dev/FHIT/README.md

 ## Requirements

-The Flood Hazard Import Tool requires Python, Hazpy, Miniforge, and an internet connection.
-See https://github.com/nhrap-dev/Environment-Setup on how to setup your environment before running FHIT.
-See the To Use section on how to install FHIT.
+The Flood Hazard Import Tool requires Hazus, Conda, and an internet connection.
+If you haven't already, follow this [README](https://github.com/nhrap-dev/Environment-Setup/tree/update-README) to setup your machine with miniforge and conda before trying to run FHIT.

 ## To Use